Bram2323/PB-Battle-Royale-Mod/README.md

 - Set Timer: What button sets and starts the timer, if active it will add to the timer, (+ second key: stop the timer) (It will (de)activate allow suggestions automatically)

 - Timer In Middle: Controls if the timer will be shown in the middle of the screen (It will always show in the top middle of the screen)

+- Added setting "Twitch Mod Allowed": Controls if players can send bridges with Twitch Mod Version 1.0.1+ (There is no support for detecting version 1.0.0 but that version is not public so that should not be a problem)